A happy and comfortable environment in which to grow and develop

 No matter how great our meal times are, boys are always hungry so the recently renovated kitchen is always very busy!

 Leamington Boys are encouraged to take responsibility of their own private and communal living spaces and volunteer for particular duties within the House to ensure its smooth running throughout the year.

 Mr Hill is supported by his wife, Louise.

 Houseparents: Mr Jack Payne and Mrs Charline Marie-Payne

 Ast.
 Housemistress: Miss Francesca Haddon

-The centrepiece of St Martin’s is a beautifully fitted dance room that is used in the evenings for Jazz, Ballroom, Latin, Modern and Lyrical dance lessons and in the afternoons for aerobics and modern yoga sessions.
+The centrepiece of St Martin’s is a beautifully fitted dance room that is used in the evenings for Jazz, Ballroom, Latin, Modern and Lyrical dance lessons and in the afternoons for aerobics, modern yoga and spinning sessions.

 There is also a large Common Room and two television rooms.
 The House Matron and her staff keep the fabric spotless and most girls have a study bedroom to themselves.